-A degree in chemistry with profound knowledge and practical experience in the field of Organic Chemistry and in particular in the synthesis of heterocycle chemistry and multistep synthetic methodologies.
-Ability to work independently and to deal with O2- and water-free synthesis methodologies.
+A degree in Chemistry with profound knowledge and practical experience in the field of Organic Chemistry, and in particular in the synthesis of pi-conjugated aromatic derivatives as well as in the field of organic synthetic methodology.
+Ability to work independently.
 Excellent command of written and spoken English.

 Main research field

 Type of computer skills